-Debt

-At the end of the fiscal year, the District had outstanding debt of \$4,815,000 in limited tax pension bonds.
-Principal payments in the amount of \$495,000 were made during the fiscal year.
-The outstanding debt on the note payable for the roof replacement is \$691,972.
+Debt At the end of the fiscal year, the District had outstanding debt of \$5,310,000 in limited tax pension bonds.
+Principal payments in the amount of \$440,000 were made during the fiscal year.
+The District also issued a note in the amount of \$730,000 to finance the replacement of the roof at the main campus.
+Principal and interest payments will commence in 2020-21.